MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaIdentityConditionalAccess.md

       - `[ContinuousAccessEvaluation <IMicrosoftGraphContinuousAccessEvaluationSessionControl>]`: continuousAccessEvaluationSessionControl
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Mode <String>]`: continuousAccessEvaluationMode
-      - `[DisableResilienceDefaults <Boolean?>]`: Session control that determines whether it is acceptable for Azure AD to extend existing sessions based on information collected prior to an outage or not.
+      - `[DisableResilienceDefaults <Boolean?>]`: Session control that determines whether it's acceptable for Microsoft Entra ID to extend existing sessions based on information collected prior to an outage or not.
       - `[PersistentBrowser <IMicrosoftGraphPersistentBrowserSessionControl>]`: persistentBrowserSessionControl
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[IsEnabled <Boolean?>]`: Specifies whether the session control is enabled.